desandro/bower-introduction/v4/outline-v4.md

 + focus just at the task at hand
 + no longer have to keep the whole mental model in my head

+### How?

+I realize I skipped a lot of "how" parts

+How do you hook up Grunt tasks to Bower
+How do you split a project into multiple files?
+How do you make JS work with both RequireJS and `<script />` How do you create concatenated source files, for easy `<link />`ing?